 How Do You Cut After Bulking

-There are really only two changes you’ll make to go from a bulking phase to a cutting phase.
+You’ll make only two changes to go from a bulking phase to a cutting phase.

-It would help if you changed your daily caloric intake from a calorie surplus to a calorie deficit.
-If you don’t properly do this, then you won’t lose any weight.
+It would help to change your daily caloric intake from a calorie surplus to a calorie deficit.
+If you don’t properly do this, you won’t lose weight.

 It’s all about calories in and calories out; you have to burn more calories than you eat for your body to burn excess fat stores.

-The other change you have to make is to start doing more cardio to keep yourself in a calorie deficit.
+The other change you must make is to start doing more cardio to maintain a calorie deficit.

-When you’re bulking, you need to limit your cardio to take yourself out of a calorie surplus.
+When bulking, you need to limit your cardio to take yourself out of a calorie surplus.

-This is the opposite when you’re cutting; you have to do more aerobic exercises to burn fat, but make sure you’re not losing more than a pound a week, or you’ll start to eat away at the lean muscle that you worked so hard to build.
+This is the opposite when you’re cutting; you have to do more aerobic exercises to burn fat, but make sure you’re not losing more than a pound a week, or you’ll start eating away at the lean muscle you worked so hard to build.

 What Not To Do While Cutting

 No one likes being hungry, tired, and unmotivated.
-Unfortunately, there is no way not to feel some of these symptoms once you put yourself on a calorie deficit.
+Unfortunately, there is no way not to feel some of these symptoms once you have a calorie deficit.

 Cutting, however, is a necessary evil if you want to show off the muscles you just worked your ass off for.

-The way you go about your cutting phase will determine if you keep that hard-earned muscle or if you’re going to lose some of it.
+How you go about your cutting phase will determine if you keep that hard-earned muscle or lose some of it.

 People have a bad habit of going on too much of a calorie deficit, thinking that the more extreme their diet, the faster they’ll lose the fat.

-This is somewhat true, you will lose weight at faster increments, but some of that weight will be in the form of lean muscle.
+This is somewhat true; you will lose weight in faster increments, but some of that weight will be lean muscle.

-You don’t want to lose more than a pound a week; this will keep the vast majority of losses to body fat and not muscle
+You don’t want to lose more than a pound a week; this will keep most losses to body fat and not muscle.

 Can You Bulk And Cut At The Same Time

-I’ve been involved and witnessed many conversations on this topic, and I’m not sure why it’s not clear to people that the answer is NO.
+I’ve been involved and witnessed many conversations on this topic, and I’m not sure why it’s unclear to people that the answer is NO.

 The one exception is when you’re brand new to lifting.
 Some people will experience fat loss while building muscle, but this only happens with certain individuals at certain times.
 Not nearly enough to warrant a yes to this question.

-This is why you then cut to get rid of the fat you gained from bulking to create muscle definition.
+This is why you cut to eliminate the fat you gained from bulking to create muscle definition.

-Bulking and cutting phases are dependent on your daily caloric intake; this makes it impossible to do both simultaneously.
+Bulking and cutting phases depends on your daily caloric intake; this makes it impossible to do both simultaneously.

-You can practice lean bulking; this is where you eat just enough calories to build extra muscle while adding the smallest fat possible.
-This takes experimentation while tracking your progress until you find just the right amount of calories and exercise.
+You can practice lean bulking; you eat just enough calories to build extra muscle while adding the smallest fat possible.
+This takes experimentation while tracking your progress until you find the right amount of calories and exercise.

-When doing a lean bulk, you may find that your results are slower, but you’ll never have to go on a strict cutting phase if done correctly.
+When doing a lean bulk, your results may be slower, but you’ll never have to go on a strict cutting phase if done correctly.

-- You want to gain around 0.10% body weight per week.
-For example, a 170-pound person would gain between 0.4 and 0.8 pounds per week.
-Remember that your weight fluctuates for many reasons, water retention, digesting, time of day.
-For this reason, when tracking your muscle gains, try to weigh yourself in the morning wearing the same clothes.
+- You want to gain around 0.10% of body weight per week.
+For example, a 170-pound person would gain between 0.4 and 0.8 pounds weekly.
+Remember that your weight fluctuates for many reasons, including water retention, digestion, and time of day.
+For this reason, when tracking your muscle gains, try to weigh yourself, wearing the same clothes in the morning.

 - If you seem to hit a strength plateau, one of two things is happening.
 You’re either not eating enough calories or not gradually progressing with the amount of weight you’re training with.
 If you think it’s your diet, add 100 to 200 calories to your daily allotment and see if that helps.
 If you realize that you haven’t increased the weight or amount of reps you’re doing every week, you need to start.
 This is how you train your body not to adapt to your routine and stop building muscles.

-- You should notice an increase in strength during the 6 to 12 rep range of your workouts.
+- You should notice increased strength during your workouts’ 6 to 12-rep range.

 - You want to lose around 1% of body weight per week.
-For example, if you weigh around 200 pounds, you’ll expect to see about 1 to 2 pounds per week.
+For example, weighing around 200 pounds, you’ll expect to see about 1 to 2 pounds weekly.

-- If you see your weight loss diminish, you either need to decrease your calories in intervals of 100 per day until you see results, or you need to increase the amount of cardio you do.
+- If your weight loss diminishes, you either need to decrease your calories in intervals of 100 per day until you see results or increase the amount of cardio you do.

-- There are various tools to track your weight loss like scales, body fat calipers, and before and after pictures.
+- Various tools to track your weight loss include scales, body fat calipers, and before and after pictures.